When looking for restaurants in Bora Bora, you‘re really in store for a treat!

 Best for: Perfect for adults and groups of friends.
 This lively venue is great for kids who are adventurous with food, and it’s a fantastic way to educate little ones about what they’re eating.
 Be aware that the seating here is stools and chairs directly on the sand.

-Don’t miss: The sashimi I had to start was a triumph.
+Don’t miss: The sashimi starter was a triumph.
 The mahi mahi and swordfish here are also exceptional.

 Arii Moana, Four Seasons Bora Bora